ElementsProject/lightning/doc/lightning-fundchannel_start.7.md

 *announce* whether or not to announce this channel.

+*close_to* is a Bitcoin address to which the channel funds should be sent to on close.
+Only valid if both peers have negotiated `option_upfront_shutdown_script`.
+Returns `close_to` set to closing script iff is negotiated.

 Note that the funding transaction MUST NOT be broadcast until after channel establishment has been successfully completed by running `fundchannel_complete`, as the commitment transactions for this channel